smkj33/greyscale-image-colourisation/README.md

 # DRRA-Project

-**Sid Latest Commit:**
-Removed Redundant functions.
-Currently working on the softmax for H_inverse function

 As the name suggests there are 2 versions, one being used by Sid and other by Julius.

 Sid's copy is the latest code being developed.